Last updated: 2018-08-15 (Last change: New data load commands)

 subtree add and

-Some alternative procedures exist (example using read-tree), each with their strengths and drawbacks; this is the most succinct and least error-prone, with squashed history.
+Advanced: Some other subtree-like integration methods exist as alternatives to the git subtree command (example using read-tree), each with their strengths and drawbacks; git subtree is simply the most popular, succinct and least error-prone, and as such the only one currently supported in Scipio.